 - Tiaki Repo Ki Pūkorokoro Trust established 2019

 - Ecological Restoration Plan for the reserve and a five-year implementation strategy is now underway

 - Shared values, vision and mission statement agreed by all parties

-- Built trust and understanding between participating partners
+- Built trust and understanding between partners

 - Mana Enhancing Agreement, Ecological Restoration Plan, and Five-Year Implementation Strategy developed